vitaminwater/rotonde/README.md

-The stores are the different components of your platform, lets say you are on a raspberry PI, and you want to control a stepper motor, you'd send an action "SPIN_MOTOR" with something like "speed" and "duration" as payload, the store responsible for controlling the motors receives it and starts the motor at the given speed for the given duration, when the duration is reached, it sends an event "MOTOR_STOPPED" to tell the rest of the system that everything went fine.
+The stores are the different components of your platform, lets say you are on a raspberry PI, and you want to control a stepper motor, you'd send an action `SPIN_MOTOR` with something like "speed" and "duration" as payload, the store responsible for controlling the motors receives it and starts the motor at the given speed for the given duration, when the duration is reached, it sends an event `MOTOR_STOPPED` to tell the rest of the system that everything went fine.

 # How it works